LokeswariPolamreddy/v2x_host_software_package/README.md

 Detailed documentation can be found in the SLS37 V2X Prototype Databook, which is part of the Infineon SLS37 V2X Prototype Solution.
 Please [email us](mailto:dsscustomerservice@infineon.com) to get the required hardware and documentation.

 ## Porting Guide
-The Infineon V2X Host Software Package is meant to be run a Raspberry Pi Model 3 with Raspbian OS or any similar Linux system with access to the SPI interface via a device file (e.g. /dev/spidev0.0).
-The code has been tested with Raspbian GNU/Linux 9 (stretch) Kernel version 4.14.
+The Infineon V2X Host Software Package is meant to be run on a Raspberry Pi Model 3 with Raspbian OS or any similar Linux system with access to the SPI interface via a device file (e.g. /dev/spidev0.0).
+The code has been tested with Raspbian GNU/Linux 10 (buster) Kernel version 4.19.

 ## Contributing